 The HR department and the managers in the organization play a huge role in eliminating cyberbullying from the work culture.
 In the wake of the current pandemic, as a manager or HR you can help the firm and the employees by setting up a remote employee monitoring software that helps you track and better the performance of your employees.

 This tool might also help in raising any red flags about the lowering performance of your best employee out there and guess what, you will be able to address the issue in time.
-There are many other remote work tools that can improve collaboration and communication from the start, which may even help prevent issues from arising in the first place.
+Many other remote work tools can improve collaboration and communication from the start, which may even help prevent issues from arising in the first place.